mckayb/phantasy/docs/core.md

 ```
 ### Description
 Simply concatenates two types together, if the concatenation makes sense,
 or the objects have a concat method.
+If the concatenation doesn't make sense,
+it will throw an InvalidArgumentException.
 ### Examples
 ```php
 use function Phantasy\Core\concat;